SubmarinerApp/Submariner/README.md

 * Update item dependencies (i.e. track to album) when fetching from server
 * Fix not updating indices when connecting to a server
 * Fix accidental mix-up of tag and index based IDs
+* Don't display artists with a nil ID

 ### Version 2.4